aurora-is-near/doc.aurora.dev/content/develop/start/metamask.md

 Fill in the form with the following information:

-* Network Name: Aurora TestNet
+* Network Name: Aurora Testnet
 * New RPC URL: `https://testnet.aurora.dev/`
 * Chain ID: 1313161555
 * Currency Symbol: ETH